NOMU: Neural Optimization-based Model Uncertainty: Experiments

-\begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt,itemsep=0pt] \item \textbf{Benchmarks (\Cref{fig:2dStyblinski_benchmarks}):} As in 1D, we observe that the RBF-based Gaussian process's UBs do have the expected smooth and isotropic shape with zero model uncertainty at the input training points.
-Moreover, as in 1D, MC dropout's UBs exhibit a tubular shape of equal size ($\approx$ 0--0.25) across the whole input space.
-Whilst deep ensembles nicely captures zero model uncertainty at input training points, it again exhibits the somehow arbitrary behaviour in areas with few input training points (cp.
-1D).
-Both HDE and HDE* yield model uncertainty estimates that are low at observed input training points, except for HDE for one input training point $(x_1,x_2)\approx (0.6,0.2)$, where the estimated model uncertainty is only small when continuing training on all training points (see HDE*).
+\begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt,itemsep=0pt] \item \textbf{Benchmarks (\Cref{fig:2dStyblinski_benchmarks}):} As in 1D, we see that the RBF-based GP's UBs do have the expected smooth and isotropic shape with zero model uncertainty at input training points.
+Moreover, as in 1D, MCDO's UBs exhibit a tubular shape of equal size ($\approx$ 0--0.25) across the whole input space.
+Whilst DE nicely captures zero model uncertainty at input training points, it again exhibits the somehow arbitrary behaviour in areas with few input training points.
+Both HDE and HDE* yield model uncertainty estimates that are small at input training points, except for HDE for one input training point $(x_1,x_2)\approx (0.6,0.2)$, where the estimated model uncertainty is only small when continuing training on all training points (see HDE*).
 However, these estimates drastically fail to capture increased uncertainty in out-of-sample regions.
 For both algorithms, the model uncertainty estimate is unreasonably low in most regions of the input space and inexplicably high in a tiny fraction of the input space. \end{itemize}